Skip to main content

 Nuestro campus es un microcosmo de la comunidad en general, con toda la variedad de edades, razas, etnicidades, estatus socioeconómicos, religiónes y culturas que Connecticut tiene para ofrecer.
 Asista a nuestras clases en línea, en persona; o en cualquiera de los multiples campus de CT State.
 En Gateway Campus, encontrará un ambiente de aprendizaje y de apoyo necesarios donde la experiencia universitaria se ve reforzada por el respeto mutuo y el aprecio por nuestras diferencias.

 En nombre de la facultad, el personal, los administradores y los socios comunitarios, les damos la bienvenida a CT State Gateway Campus.
-Scott Kalicki, Ph.D., CEO interino
+Thomas G. Coley Ph.D., CEO interino

 • Last updated on .